Home of English Grammar

 4. He cannot be in the meeting right now.
 I just saw him get on a train to Manchester.

-5. I could have have taken the earlier flight, but I chose to stay for the farewell dinner.
+5. I could have taken the earlier flight, but I chose to stay for the farewell dinner.

 6. You must not speak during the ceremony.
-It is a strict rule and the ushers will stop you.
+It is a strict rule, and the ushers will stop you.

 7. She must be joking.
 No one would seriously propose that in front of the board.